 27 And if he smite out his manservant’s tooth, or his maidservant’s tooth; he shall let him go free for his tooth’s sake.” – Exodus 21:20 & 26-27 (KJV)

-A concubine had to be provide with food, clothing and sex from her husband
+Both free wives and slave wives(concubines) had to be provide with food, clothing and sex from her husband

 “7 And if a man sell his daughter to be a maidservant, she shall not go out as the menservants do.

 8 If she please not her master, who hath betrothed her to himself, then shall he let her be redeemed: to sell her unto a strange nation he shall have no power, seeing he hath dealt deceitfully with her.

 9 And if he have betrothed her unto his son, he shall deal with her after the manner of daughters.